-The raising of juvenile lobster testifies to the scientific quality of the public research carried out by Stella Mare, in close collaboration with corsican fishermen and aquaculturists.
-The ambition set from the start of the platform is once again becoming a reality: to provide research inducing cutting-edge innovations in touch with major societal challenges leading to a sustainable and smart exploitation of our bioressources.
+These results obtained over two consecutive years testifies to the reliability and scientific quality of the public research carried out by the Stella Mare marine research center, in close collaboration with corsican fishermen and fish farmers thus positioning the platform as a leader in the marine and coastal ecological engineering field.

+The ambition set from the start of Stella Mare is once again becoming a reality: to provide fundamental and applied research inducing cutting-edge innovations in touch with major societal challenges leading to a sustainable and smart exploitation of our bioresources.